 Looking for a private class?
 Pastry Craft can accommodate students for 1-on-1 lessons, private parties, family baking lessons and corporate events.
-Classes for 1-4 students are held in the Pastry Craft home kitchen in Mountlake Terrace, just 20 minutes from Downtown Seattle.
+Classes for 1-6 students are held in the Pastry Craft home kitchen, just 25 minutes north of Downtown Seattle.
 Larger groups may schedule classes in your home or the location of your choice.
 For corporate events, Pastry Craft will arrange event space for your class.
 All classes are hands-on, but can be presented in a demonstration format.

 Would you like to schedule a private class?
 It's easy!
 First, choose from the classes below.
 (Don’t see what you’re looking for?
 Ask Pastry Craft for additional class topics or to create a custom class just for you.)
 Next, email Pastry Craft to schedule a class.
 We'll respond promptly and you'll be on your way to learning baking and pastry!
 (Check out class rates here.)

 All About Pie Make your best pie ever!
 Join Chef Laurie for a fun and educational pie making class.
 Take the challenge out of pie crust with a little knowledge, a few handling instructions and quality ingredients.
 Learn the keys to making tender, flaky, and flavorful pie crust that is also simple to roll out.
 Each student will build a small seasonal which they will bake and take home.
 We’ll also taste seasonal pies, discuss seasonal Pacific Northwest fruits, and have time to troubleshoot your pie problems.
 For every season, pie is the answer.

 Artisan Breads - Ciabatta and Pizza